ducngg/v7/README.md

 For further details on consonant families, rhyme families, and tones, refer to the `vietnamese.py` file.

 Use `Vietnamese.analyze(word: str)` for this process.
+**This function is a great tool for detecting if a word is Vietnamese or not!**

 ```python
 from vietnamese import Vietnamese